TheRealPerson98/react-native-charts-plus/CONTRIBUTING.md

 Contributions are always welcome, no matter how large or small!

+This project is owned and maintained by Person98 LLC (Jace Sleeman).

 We want this community to be friendly and respectful to each other.
 Please follow it in all your interactions with the project.
 Before contributing, please read the [code of conduct](./CODE_OF_CONDUCT.md).

 ## Development workflow